-Point.360 and subsidiaries (collectively, the "Company", "we", or "our") provides high definition and standard definition digital mastering, data conversion, video and film asset management, distribution and other services to owners, producers and distributors of entertainment and advertising content.
+Point.360 and subsidiaries (the "Company," "we" or "our") provides high definition and standard definition digital mastering, data conversion, video and film asset management, distribution and other services to owners, producers and distributors of entertainment and advertising content.
 The Company provides the services necessary to edit, master, reformat, convert, archive and ultimately distribute its clients' film and video content, including television programming feature films and movie trailers.
 The Company's interconnected facilities provide service coverage to all major U.S. media centers.
 Clients include major motion picture studios and independent producers.
-The Company also rents and sells DVDs and video games directly to consumers through its Movie>Q retail stores.
+The Company also rents and sells DVDs directly to consumers through its Movie>Q retail stores.